mpSchrader/gym-sokoban/README.md

 The goal of this phase is to find the room state, with the highest room score, with a [Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search).
 For every room explored during the search is a room score is calculated with the equation shown below.
 The equation is a heuristic approach to evaluate the difficulty of the room.
-BoxSwaps counts the number of times a player changes to pull a different box.
+BoxSwaps counts the number of times a player changes the box to pull.
 BoxDisplacement is the [Manhattan Distance](https://en.wikipedia.org/wiki/Manhattan_distance) between a specific box and it origin box target.
 <div style="padding:10%">
   <p align="center">